 After your successful Field Day operation, what happens next?
 Submitting the required paperwork on time is an absolute must.
 Submit your entry to the ARRL Contest Branch within 30 days of the end of the event.
-For 2019 the submission deadline is midnight Tuesday July 23^{rd.} Your entry begins with a completely and accurately filled out Summary Sheet which shows all of the required information.
+For 2020 the submission deadline is midnight Tuesday July 28th.
+Your entry begins with a completely and accurately filled out Summary Sheet which shows all of the required information.
 Be careful: many of the commercial logging programs provide some basic information on your summary sheet, but leave some important things out.
 Your best bet is to use an official Summary Sheet.
 All paper entries are required to use a completed Summary Sheet.
 Make certain you use the most current Summary Sheet from the ARRL, since there may have been changes that affect scoring.
 Make certain you complete all parts of the Summary Sheet.
 Without your supplying us complete, accurate information, we can't print the results accurately.

 Consider making your submission via the new ARRL Field Day web app that is found at field-day.arrl.org At this site you can submit your summary sheet information and bonus evidence documents directly to the ARRL and it will show receipt of the information within about 24 hours on the ARRL Web.
 There it is a 50-point bonus to submit using this web app.
 Also, we cannot accept only a Cabrillo format file as your Field Day entry.
 While it contains the QSO data, the header does not include everything necessary to completely and accurately report your entry.
-A Cabrillo-file must either include a completed official Summary Sheet (via mail) or the entrant must submit the required Summary data at the field-day.arrl.org website or via email with required attachments to fieldday@arrl.org
+A Cabrillo-file must either include a completed official Summary Sheet by mail or the entrant must submit the required Summary data at the field-day.arrl.org website required attachments uploaded to the web app